 Word width may be increased simply by connecting together the control signals of multiple devices.
 Status flags can be detected from any one device.
-The exceptions are the \overline{EF} and \overline{FF} functions in IDT Standard mode and the \overline{IR} and \overline{OR} functions in FWFT mode.
+The exceptions are the EF and FF functions in IDT Standard mode and the \overline{IR} and \overline{OR} functions in FWFT mode.
 Because of variations in skew between RCLK and WCLK, it is possible for $\overline{EF}/\overline{FF}$ deassertion and $\overline{IR}/\overline{OR}$ assertion to vary by one cycle between FIFOs.
-In IDT Standard mode, such problems can be avoided by creating composite flags, that is, ANDing \overline{EF} of every FIFO, and separately ANDing FF of every FIFO.
-In FWFT mode, composite flags can be created by ORing OR of every FIFO, and separately ORing IR of every FIFO.
+In IDT Standard mode, such problems can be avoided by creating composite flags, that is, ANDing \overline{EF} of every FIFO, and separately ANDing \overline{FF} of every FIFO.
+In FWFT mode, composite flags can be created by ORing \overline{OR} of every FIFO, and separately ORing \overline{IR} of every FIFO.

-Figure 29 demonstrates a width expansion using two IDT72V2103/ 72V2113 devices.
-If x18 Input or x18 Output bus Width is selected, Do-D17 from each device form a 36-bit wide input bus and Qo-Q17 from each device form a 36-bit wide output bus.
-If both x9 Input and x9 Output bus Widths are selected, Do-D8 from each device form an 18-bit wide input bus and Qo-Q8 from each device form an 18-bit wide output bus.
-Any word width can be attained by adding additional IDT72V2103/72V2113 devices.
+Figure 29 demonstrates a width expansion using two IDT72V36100/ 72V36110 devices.
+Do-D35 from each device form a 72-bit wide input bus and Qo-Q35 from each device form a 72-bit wide output bus.
+Any word width can be attained by adding additional IDT72V36100/72V36110 devices.

-2. Do not connect any output control signals directly together.

-3. FIFO #1 and FIFO #2 must be the same depth, but may be different word widths.
+- 1. Use an AND gate in IDT Standard mode, an OR gate in FWFT mode. - 2.
+Do not connect any output control signals directly together. - 3.
+FIFO #1 and FIFO #2 must be the same depth, but may be different word widths.

 Figure 29.
-Block Diagram of Width Expansion
+Block Diagram of 65,536 x 72 and 131,072 x 72 Width Expansion